-- Pulse the highbush cranberries and water with a handblender to avoid breaking the seeds.
+- Pulse the highbush cranberries, vinegar and water with a handblender to avoid breaking the seeds.
 Strain the mixture, you should end up with a slightly thick, opaque coulis of fruit.

-- Wearing gloves, stem and dice the habeneros into 1 inch pieces, then mix with the salt, ginger and highbush cranberry puree.
+- Wearing gloves, stem and dice the habaneros into 1 inch pieces, then mix with the salt, ginger and highbush cranberry puree.

 - Bring the mixture back to a boil, then puree in a blender until smooth and bottle.

 - The sauce will keep in the fridge for a few weeks, and can be processed in a water bath using the same processing times as pickles.